Can I Get Security Clearance With A Criminal Record?

 Rehabilitation After a Criminal Conviction

-The evaluators will also look at what has happened in your life since your conviction to see if you have been successfully rehabilitated.
+The evaluators will also look at what has happened since your conviction to see if you have been rehabilitated.
 This might include:

 • The age of the conviction (without later arrest or incidents)